trendscenter/gift/GroupICAT/demo/gift_group_analysis/README.md

 This command utilizes fslmaths utility from Freesurfer (available in fmriprep too).
 Of course, you are welcome to use a different smoothing tool to achieve the same end.

 # Running GIFT <a name="secGift"></a>
 If you did not run the previous steps you may download the dataset, containing both input and output files for GIFT.
 Then you may run GIFT with your own output directory.
-The input and output files are found [here](https://trends-public-website-fileshare.s3.amazonaws.com/public_website_files/software/gift/data/demo_input3neuromark.zip).
+The input and output files are found [here](https://trends-public-website-fileshare.s3.amazonaws.com/public_website_files/software/gift/data/demo_input3neuromark.zip).<br>
+Only the preprocessed fMRI is found [here](https://trends-public-website-fileshare.s3.amazonaws.com/public_website_files/software/gift/data/demo_input3neuromark_onlysubj.zip).

 Now, that the data has been preprocessed, we turn to GIFT to actually carry out the Independent component analysis.
 GIFT is available in several flavors: as a Docker app, Matlab app with a graphical user interface.
 In following paragraphs, we look closer at different ways to run GIFT.